StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>Moving on.
-To create the map, I want I'll need to create a new workbook in Sentinel.
-After clicking into workbooks, there is some default graphs or widgets in there.
-I want to delete those.
-After deleting those I then get started on creating a new workbook.</b>  <br/>
+<bMoving on, to create the map I want, I'll need to create a new workbook in Sentinel.
+After clicking into Workbooks, I'll delete the default graphs and widgets.
+Once those are removed, I'll start creating a new workbook.</b>  <br/>
 </p>

 ![setting_geomap_2](https://user-images.githubusercontent.com/108043108/225452457-2c805584-bee1-4c4b-adb3-aa73726c0d0f.JPG)